jamessellman/project-4-frontend/README.md

 # Future Improvements

-- Can’t yet delete comments
+- Unable to currently delete or delete comments.
-- User cannot edit their own comment
+- User's 5-a-side team is created in the frontend; I would like this to persist in the backend and will need to create a new model,
-- Users 5 a side team is created in front end, i would like to this to persist in the backend and create a model for it
+- Further styling tweaks.
-- Further styling tweaks
+- Display errors for users, i.e., when logging in if the password is incorrect.
-- Display errors for user.
-Ie when logging in if password is incorrect
+- Ability for users to change their password.
-- Make random player code more dry.
+- Make random player code more DRY (Don't Repeat Yourself).
-- Further search functionality, such as filter by position/team.
+- Further search functionality, such as filtering by position/team.